Gungahlin: List of suburbs

 Asterisk indicates undeveloped suburbs as of 2022.

 Transport

-View of Hibberson Street looking east.
+View of Hibberson Street in 2009, prior to construction of the light rail.

 The primary mode of transport within the district is the private car.
 Despite continued discussion about the need for sustainable public transport, especially light rail, Gungahlin's development is still based on a reliance on private personal transport and an extensive road network.

 Public transport

 Bus

 The ACTION bus service provides public transport throughout Canberra.
 Services from the suburbs and other town centres connect with the interchange at Gungahlin Place in the town centre.
 Nearby is the terminus for the light rail service which runs direct to Civic.